Free The Donkeys

 After donating, please also consider purchasing a tee to support Free The Donkeys!

-Available in a variety of colors and a wide range of sizes for ladies and men.
+Available in a variety of colors and styles in a wide range of sizes.

 Show your support for our Free The Donkeys! campaign and win a free tee shirt.
 Just download our cute sign (below), take a selfie or have someone take it for you (or it can be the sign with your horse, dog, cat, hen, guinea pig or anyone else), and post it on social media.
 Ask your friends to share it and donate.